Never miss out on all the essentials for your long-term trip with this ultimate travel packing list!

 Especially if you’re travelling to Europe, it’s further exacerbated by high public transport fees and attractions generally clustered around one area anyway.
 Sturdy and waterproof hiking shoes would be ideal, but sneakers you don’t mind wearing out or getting dirt on would work well too, while still staying relatively stylish.

-With that said, don’t forget to bring along a good number of socks too — about 4 – 5 pairs.
+With that said, don’t forget to bring along a good number of socks too — about four to five pairs.

 4) Stylish Shoes for Clubs

 If you want to pack extra light, find shoes that are comfortable walking in and dressy enough for the clubs.
 Or don’t go clubbing at all.